eth-cscs/cpp-course-2023/01_03_initialization_etc/initialization_etc.md

 # `shared_ptr<T>`: the machinery

-They are aka **reference counted smart pointers**, which exposes their internal mechanism.
+They are aka **reference counted smart pointers**, which definition already exposes their internal mechanism.

 ![](./attachments/shared_ptr-machinery.png)